claujoppert/claujoppert/README.md

 ## 🌟 Let's Connect!

 I'm always excited to discuss data, analytics, and new opportunities.
-Feel free to reach out or connect with me on [LinkedIn](claudia-joppert) or [Twitter](@claujoppert).
+Feel free to reach out or connect with me on [LinkedIn](https://www.linkedin.com/in/claudia-joppert-888568161/).

 ## 📫 Contact